typesense/typesense-website/docs-site/content/guide/syncing-data-into-typesense.md

    - `created_at`: Timestamp when the record was added to the buffer
    - `processed`: Boolean flag indicating if this record has been processed

-2. When records need real-time updates in your application:
+2. As record change in realtime in your application:

-   - Insert the change into the buffer table
+   - Insert the change into the buffer table described above.
    - Continue with your application logic without waiting for Typesense indexing

-3. Set up a cron job that runs frequently (every 5-10 seconds):
+3. Set up a scheduled job(s) that run frequently (even as little as every 5-10 seconds):
    This job queries unprocessed records from the buffer table, groups them by operation type, sends inserts/updates as a bulk import API call with `action=upsert`, marks processed records in the buffer table, and optionally removes old processed records after a retention period.

-4. Configure your application to check the buffer when searching:
-   For critical searches where absolute real-time results are necessary, you can check the buffer table for any unprocessed changes affecting the search results and merge them client-side.

-#### Scaling with dedicated queueing systems

-For production environments with high throughput requirements, consider replacing the buffer table with a dedicated queueing system such as Redis, Apache Kafka, RabbitMQ, or managed solutions like Amazon SQS or Google Cloud Pub-Sub.

-These systems provide several advantages over a simple database buffer table.
-They offer better performance under high load, built-in persistence mechanisms, and consumer scaling where multiple workers can process queue items in parallel.
-They also include retry mechanisms, dead-letter queues, and robust monitoring and alerting capabilities.

 #### Worker parallelism considerations

-When scaling your synchronization process, it's crucial to match the number of concurrent write operations to Typesense's available processing capacity:
+When scaling your synchronization process, it's crucial to match the number of concurrent write operations to your Typesense cluster's available CPU processing capacity:

-- For optimal performance, the number of concurrent bulk import operations should not exceed `n-2`, where `n` is the number of threads available to Typesense (or vCPU cores in Typesense Cloud's case).
+- For optimal performance, the number of concurrent bulk import operations should not exceed `N-2`, where `N` is the number of CPU cores available to Typesense.
-- For example, on an 8 vCPU Typesense Cloud instance, limit concurrent bulk imports to 6 workers.
+- For example, on an 8vCPU server, limit concurrent bulk imports to 6 workers.

 This ensures that Typesense retains enough capacity to handle search requests while processing writes.